Follow

 It can be found here: https://github.com/nvim-lua/kickstart.nvim

-By just following the install instructions from this repository you can turn your old boring vim editor into a full-blown IDE.
+Simply follow the installation instructions from this repository to transform your dull vim editor into a powerful, feature-rich IDE.

 Keep on practising

-You will probably need some time to feel comfortable with vim.
-For me, it took me a few days.
-But right now I'm suffering whenever I need to use an editor that doesn't support vim mode.
+It may take some time for you to become comfortable with Vim.
+Personally, it took me a few days.
+Now, I find it difficult to use an editor that doesn't support Vim mode.

-I'm curious to see what your config looks like.
-If you have it on GitHub, feel free to share it with me :)
+I'm eager to check out your configuration.
+If it's on GitHub, don't hesitate to share it with me :)

 Did you find this article valuable?